 Pediatric Surgery

-Our Pediatric Surgery team (from left to right) Dr. Kristen Calabro, NP Michelle Ceo, Division Chief Dr. Kenneth Gow, Dr. Helen Hsieh and Dr. Richard Scriven.
+Our Pediatric Surgery team (from left to right) Dr. Kristen Calabro, NP Michelle Ceo, Dr. Richard Scriven, Division Chief Dr. Kenneth Gow, Dr. Helen Hsieh and NP Tracey Messina.

 Stony Brook Children's provides a full range of the highest level of surgical care for children.
 Our specialty-trained pediatric surgeons provide general and specialized surgical services to babies in utero, infants, children, and adolescents who have a wide range of congenital and acquired conditions.
 From prenatal and fetal care, to complicated pediatric tumors and life-saving critical care support, our surgeons are board certified in pediatric surgery and meet the rigorous standards to the highest degree of the American Board of Surgery.